Alluxio/alluxio/docs/en/Getting-Started.md

 As you can see, it takes a lot of time to access the data for each command.
 Alluxio can accelerate access to this data by using memory to store the data.
 However, the `cat` shell command prevents Alluxio from caching the data in memory.
 There is a separate shell command, `load`, which tells Alluxio to store the data in memory.
-You can tell Alluxio load the data into memory with the following command.
+You can tell Alluxio to load the data into memory with the following command.

 ```bash